Blasphemy: Nations with blasphemy laws

-In some countries with a state religion, blasphemy is outlawed under the criminal code.
+In some countries, incl. those with a state religion, such as Algeria, Egypt, Indonesia, Iran, Iraq, Kuwait, Malaysia, Morocco, Nigeria, Oman, Pakistan, Qatar, Russia, Saudi Arabia, Turkey and the United Arab Emirates, blasphemy is illegal under the criminal code.

 Purpose of blasphemy laws

 In some states, blasphemy laws are used to impose the religious beliefs of a majority, while in other countries, they are justified as putatively offering protection of the religious beliefs of minorities.
-Where blasphemy is banned, it can be either some laws which directly punish religious blasphemy, or some laws that allow those who are offended by blasphemy to punish blasphemers.
+With blasphemy banned and treated as a crime, it can be either some laws which directly punish religious blasphemy, or some laws that allow those who are offended by blasphemy to punish blasphemers.
 Those laws may condone penalties or retaliation for blasphemy under the labels of blasphemous libel, expression of opposition, or "vilification," of religion or of some religious practices, religious insult, or hate speech.

 Nations with blasphemy laws

 As of 2012, 33 countries had some form of anti-blasphemy laws in their legal code.
 Of these, 21 were Muslim-majority nations – Afghanistan, Algeria, Bahrain, Egypt, Indonesia, Iran, Jordan, Kuwait, Lebanon, Malaysia, the Maldives, Morocco, Oman, Pakistan, Qatar, Saudi Arabia, Somalia, Sudan, Turkey, the UAE and Western Sahara.
 Blasphemy is treated as a capital crime (death penalty) in some Muslim nations.
 In these nations, such laws have led to the persecution, lynchings, murder or arrest of minorities and dissident members, after flimsy accusations.

 The other twelve nations with anti-blasphemy laws in 2012 included India and Singapore, as well as Christian majority states, including Denmark (abolished in 2017), Finland, Germany, Greece (abolished in 2019), Ireland (abolished in 2020), Italy, Malta (abolished in 2016), the Netherlands (abolished in 2014), Nigeria, Norway (abolished in 2015) and Poland.
 Spain's "offending religious feelings" law is also, effectively, a prohibition on blasphemy.
 In Denmark, the former blasphemy law which had support of 66% of its citizens in 2012, made it an offence to "mock legal religions and faiths in Denmark".
 Many Danes saw the "blasphemy law as helping integration because it promotes the acceptance of a multicultural and multi-faith society."

 In the judgment E.S. v.
 Austria (2018), the European Court of Human Rights declined to strike down the blasphemy law in Austria on Article 10 (freedom of speech) grounds, saying that criminalisation of blasphemy could be supported within a state's margin of appreciation.
 This decision was widely criticised by human rights organisations and commentators both in Europe and North America.

+In Afghanistan, Iran, Pakistan, Saudi Arabia and the northern portion of Nigeria, blasphemy is punishable by death.
+The act is punishable by up to one year of imprisonment in Brazil, up to two years of imprisonment in South Africa, up to three years of imprisonment in India, up to four years of imprisonment in Russia and up to five years of imprisonment in Indonesia.